Backward asymptotics in S-unimodal maps

 \subsection{Backward limits within repelling nodes.}

-As we recalled earlier, repelling nodes are either cycles (type $R_1$) or Cantor sets with a dense orbit (type $R_2$).
-The restriction of $f$ to either case is topologically conjugated to a subshift of finite type, a fact that was proved first by van Strien in 1981~\cite{vS81} using kneading theory.
+As we recalled earlier, repelling nodes are either cycles (type $R_1$) or \blue transitive (see Def.~\ref{def:transitive}) Cantor sets (type $R_2$). \black The restriction of $f$ to either case is topologically conjugated to a subshift of finite type, a fact that was proved first by van Strien in 1981~\cite{vS81} using kneading theory.
 For sake of clarity and self-completeness, we sketch below a more explicit proof of this fact that will also lead us to establish that $s\alpha_f(x)\supset N$ for each point $x$ belonging to a repelling node $N$.

-{\bf The case of node $N_1$ in the period-3 window of $f=\ell_\mu$.} Consider the concrete case of the period-3 window $W$ of the logistic map $f=\ell_\mu$ (see Figs.~\ref{fig:bd} and ~\ref{fig:U2}).
+{\bf The case of node $N_1$ in the period-3 window of $\bm{\ell_\mu}$.} Consider the concrete case of the period-3 window $W$ of the logistic map $f=\ell_\mu$ (see Figs.~\ref{fig:bd} and ~\ref{fig:U2}).
 For every $\mu$ in the interior of $W$, the point $p_1(N_1)$ belongs to a repelling 3-cycle and $\cT(N_1)=\{J_1,J_2,J_3\}$ is a regular period-3 trapping region.
-Since the $J_i$ are disjoint, the set $C=[0,1]\setminus\cup_{k=0}^\infty\ell_\mu^{-k}(J_1)$ of all points that do not ever fall in $J_1$ is the complement of a dense countably infinite union of disjoint intervals and so is a Cantor set (see Prop.~3.21 in~\cite{DLY20}).
+Since the $J_i$ are disjoint, the set $C=[0,1]\setminus\cup_{k=0}^\infty f^{-k}(J_1)$ of all points that do not ever fall in $J_1$ is the complement of a dense countably infinite union of disjoint intervals and so is a Cantor set (see Prop.~3.21 in~\cite{DLY20} for more details).

-{\bf Decomposing $C$.} Recall that each node different from $N_0$ lies inside $[f^2(c),f(c)]$ and that, since $c$ belongs to either the basin of the attractor or to the attractor itself, each repelling node actually lies in $L_c=(f^2(c),f(c))$.
+{\bf Decomposing $\bm C$.} Recall that, {\blue when $\bar p>c$}, each node different from $N_0$ lies inside $[f^2(c),f(c)]$ and that, since $c$ belongs to either the basin of the attractor or to the attractor itself, each repelling node actually lies in $L_c=(f^2(c),f(c))$.
 Hence $N_1\subset C\cap L_c$.
 Furthermore, by construction we have that The set $L_c\setminus\Jall(N_1)$ is the disjoint union of the two closed intervals

 and so, correspondingly, we can write with $C_i=C\cap A_i$, $i=0,1$.

 {\bf A map $\bm{s:C_0\sqcup C_1\to\Sigma_2}$.} Exploiting the decomposition above, one can associate to the trajectory $\{f^n(p)\}$ of each point $p\in C\cap L_c$ an element $s(p)=(s_0,s_1,\dots)$ of the single-sided shift space $\Sigma_2$ in two symbols, say 0 and 1, so that $s_n=0$ if $f^n(p)\in C_0$ and $s_n=1$ otherwise.